The Raindrops existed for one reason only. That was to sing songs

 One of the last projects that Barry and Greenwich collaborated on as writer/and producers was The Meantime, a revival of The Raindrops.
 Their single came out on Atco Records in 1967, to little success.
 Ellie attempted to and establish herself as a solo singer.
 A few singles and albums were released.
 Thereafter, she turned to writing and singing jingles.
 Clarence Clemons and Ellen Foley have recorded some of her newer songs and she occasionally did back-up vocals.
 In the mid-80s, Greenwich was the subject of the Broadway play Leader of the Pack.
 Behind the scenes, she formed Hook, Line and Sinker, a jingle company to write/produce/sing commercials for Clairol, Revlon, McDonald's and Hebrew National Hot Dogs.

-45's and albums.
-Berry went on to head Steel Records, producing and sometimes writing for
+the latter's 45's and albums.
+Berry went on to head Steel Records, producing and sometimes

-Illusion, Andy Kim and Robin McNamara; to co-write/produce Bobby Bloom's "Montego
+writing for Illusion, Andy Kim and Robin McNamara; to co-write/produce Bobby Bloom's

-Bay," numerous sides for the persuasions, John Travolta, and the sound track to
+"Montego Bay," numerous sides for the persuasions, John Travolta, and the

-The Idolmaker (1980).
-Barry is now in semi-retirement in Bel-Air, California.
+sound track to The Idolmaker (1980).
+Barry is now in semi-retirement in Bel-Air,

 In May 1991, Ellie Greenwich and Jeff Barry were inducted in the same ceremony into the